slotThe/slotThe.github.io/research.md

   Based on [this paper](https://arxiv.org/abs/2106.00190) by Baez, Moeller, and Trimble.

+- *Abstract Mackey Functors* \
+  2023-07-15, Mackey functors seminar, Dresden; see Section 6 of the [script][slides:mackey-functors:handout].

 - *Duality in Monoidal Categories* \
   2023-01-16, Seminar GMM, Dresden. \
   2023-05-23, HATC23, Marburg;